 - Shadow Discretion Shot: During the first dream sequence shadows of Independent slicing a person's throat play out on Curio's terrified face.

 - Ship Tease: AdrestiaxAsia was teased in the official Asia Blog.

 - Show Within a Show: Billy Thatcher's Pawnography.

-- Slasher Smile: The woman with the knife in the prologue and dream sequence.
+- Slasher Smile: Independent in the prologue and dream sequence.

 - Strip Buffer: In order to maintain a project with 2 writers and 2 artists, the comic is usually 6 updates (2 weeks) ahead of schedule at any given time in case a CG, animation, sound effect or sprite is required during the compiling process.